MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/apple-pay-adyen.md

 1. Select **Save**.
 1. Select **Finish editing** to check in the fragment, and then select **Publish** to publish it.

-Settings for the **Apple Pay** module are built in to the module and connect with the configured Dynamics 365 Payment Connector for Apple Pay connector that is set up for the online channel in headquarters.
+Settings for the **Apple Pay** module are built into the module and connect with the configured Dynamics 365 Payment Connector for Apple Pay connector that is set up for the online channel in headquarters.

 ### Apple Pay payment behavior

-The **Apple Pay** payment button will only be shown on supported Apple Pay devices (iPhones, iPads, and Safari browsers that support Apple Pay).
+The **Apple Pay** payment button is only shown on supported Apple Pay devices (iPhones, iPads, and Safari browsers that support Apple Pay).
 When a user isn't using one of these devices, the **Apple Pay** payment button is hidden from view.

-Selecting the **Apple Pay** payment button launches an **Apple Pay** dialog box that allows the user to authenticate against their Apple Pay device or browser. **Apple Pay** dialog box displays a summary of the order amount and the selected payment method the user has configured against their Apple Wallet.
+Selecting the **Apple Pay** payment button launches an **Apple Pay** dialog box that allows the user to authenticate against their Apple Pay device or browser.
+The **Apple Pay** dialog box displays a summary of the order amount and the selected payment method the user has configured against their Apple Wallet.
 Users can review and select **Pay** within the Apple Pay dialog box to complete the payment.
 Once a payment is completed, the user is directed back to the **Order Complete** site page that displays a detailed order summary for the completed transaction.

 ## Additional resources